rolldown/rolldown/README.md

 Rolldown is a JavaScript bundler written in Rust intended to serve as the future bundler used in Vite.
 It provides Rollup-compatible APIs and plugin interface, but will be more similar to esbuild in scope.

-For more information, check out [rolldown.rs](https://rolldown.rs/about).
+For more information, please check out the documentation at [rolldown.rs](https://rolldown.rs/about).

 # Contributing

 We would love to have more contributors involved!

-To get started, check out the [Contributing Guide](https://rolldown.rs/contrib-guide/).
+To get started, please read our [Contributing Guide](https://rolldown.rs/contrib-guide/).

 # Credits